Trip: Ascent of Mount Tetnuldi (4858m)

 Mestia, the capital of Upper Svaneti and our base for the climb, is a small town steeped in history nestled in the valleys of the High Caucasus.
 A paved road to the town was only completed in 2011 and the region still retains a strong local culture, with its own language, which developed independently of the rest of Georgia.
 The mountaineering scene in this region is still very much in its infancy.

-13th July: Descend and transfer back to Mestia.
-Dinner on us.
+Day 7: Descend and transfer back to Mestia.

 Collection and return to / from Kutaisi can be arranged as an alternative.